 Private Plan Option: Private employers who optin to the voluntary program may contract directly with The Hartford.
 Because the VT FMLI program is voluntary for private employers, employers also may choose to provide alternative benefits on their own.
+Job Protection: None.
+However, another leave that provides job protection, such as FMLA or VT Parental and Family Leave laws, may run concurrently with VT PFML.

 July 1, 2024: Benefits begin for private and non-state public employers with two or more employees on a voluntary basis.

-July 1, 2025: Benefits begin for small employers with one employee and eligible individual employees who opt in.
+July 1, 2025: Benefits begin for small employers with one employee on a voluntary basis and eligible individual employees who opt in.

-https://legislature.vermont.gov/Documents/2024/Docs/BILLS/H-0066/H-0066%20As%20passed%20by%20the%20House%20Official.pdf
+https://legislature.vermont.gov/Documents/2024/ Docs/BILLS/H-0066/H-0066%20As%20passed%20 by%20the%20House%200fficial.pdf